ai598d/ROSBOT/README.md

    - service_client.py (client node)
 ## fiz_actions
 ###### Overview
-This is a basic package consists of two nodes (server and client). use command
+This is a basic package consists of two nodes (server and client).
-$ roslaunch fiz_topic fancy_action.launch\ to fire up this package directly from ubuntu terminal.
+Performs basic feedback control.

 ###### How to run
    - clone to the ros workspace to source directory.
    - use $catkin_make command to build the catkin.
    - source the directory with $ source devel/setup.bash.
-   - use $ roslaunch fiz_topic Publisher_subscriber.launch\ from ubuntu terminal.
+   - use $ roslaunch fiz_topic fancy_action.launch\ from ubuntu terminal.

 ###### actions
    - Timer.action